Vlado Chernozemski: Assassination of King Alexander and death

 After shooting a policeman who tried to seize him and inadvertently killing two bystanders, Chernozemski then futilely attempted to flee the scene but was struck by a slash from an escorting cavalryman's sabre, stunning him.
-He then received a non-mortal bullet wound in the head from a nearby police officer, and was fatally beaten by the enraged crowd while the police stood back and watched.
+He then received a non-mortal bullet wound in the head from a nearby police officer, and was severely beaten by the enraged crowd while the police stood back and watched.
 Chernozemski was then brought in for interrogation.
 Since the assassin was in critical condition, he was unable to say anything and succumbed to his injuries later that evening, 10 days before his 37th birthday.
-The French police were unable to identify him; they could only register his tattoo, a skull with crossbones and a sign reading "V.M.R.O."
-(Bulgarian initials standing for Internal Macedonian Revolutionary Organization).
+The French police were unable to identify him; they could only register the tattoo on his left arm containing skull with crossbones, a sign reading "В.M.Р.O."
+(Bulgarian initials standing for Internal Macedonian Revolutionary Organization) and the initials "С.И.С".
 He was buried in an unmarked grave in the Marseille cemeteries with only two detectives and the gravediggers present.
 A Yugoslav journalist who saw the tattoo told the press it was the symbol of the IMRO.
 In the night of October 10, the French police arrested in Paris the Ustaša terrorists Zvonimir Pospišil and Ivan Raić.
 Five days later Mijo Kralj was arrested, who admitted everything.
 As a result, an exhumation was organized and fingerprints were sent from Paris to Sofia and Belgrade.
 On 17 October it was officially announced from Bulgarian police that the killer was Vlado Chernozemski.
+His act was celebrated in Croat and Macedonian circles.

+Legacy

+In 1934, sections of the Macedonian Patriotic Organization, named after him, were founded in Windsor, Ontario, Canada, and Shepparton, Victoria, Australia.

+According to an article by the last leader of the IMRO, Ivan Mihailov, published in 1971 in the Macedonian Patriotic Organization's newspaper Macedonian Tribune under the headline: "A necessary clarification.
+What was Vlado Chernozemski's nationality", the following is stated: Chernozemski remains a symbol of lasting friendship between the Croatian people and the Bulgarians, but in no case he is a symbol of any Macedonian nation, such as Chernozemski had never met anywhere in Macedonia, although he had been there for a long time as a guerrilla...
+We need to point out that both, under the Ottoman regime and in the Great war against Serbia, as well as between the two world wars, not some imagined Macedonians, but only Bulgarians, fought against the Serbian rule in Macedonia.
+Per Mihailov, anyone who claims he was not a Bulgarian insults his memory.

+In October 2000, he was commemorated by a group of Macedonians as a martyr for the Macedonian cause.
+VMRO-DPMNE also participated in the commemoration.
+A memorial plate was erected in his honor in Velingrad in October 2005, with the financial support of VMRO-BND and a Macedonian Bulgarian association "Horizonti" (Horizons) from Ohrid, present day North Macedonia.
+In Bulgaria, there are streets named after him in Blagoevgrad and Velingrad.